mmgalushka/onnx-hello-world/README.md

 ## XGBoost Model

-To run this experiment use [onnx_sklearn.ipynb](onnx_sklearn.ipynb) notebook.
+To run this experiment use [onnx_xgboost.ipynb](onnx_xgboost.ipynb) notebook.
 This notebook uses the "iris" classification data set to build the [XGBoost](https://xgboost.readthedocs.io/en/latest/) model and then compares this model to its ONNX representation.
 The result of the conducted experiment is presented in the following table.

 | Cassifier               | Original | ONNX | Probabilities Difference                |
 | ----------------------- | -------- | ---- | --------------------------------------- |
 | XGBoost                 | 100%     | 100% | ![xgb diff image](exp/diff_xgboost.jpg) |

 Overall the process of working with the XGBoost classifier is very similar to the SKLearn model.
 You can easily observe this just by comparing both notebooks.
 The key difference is in performing Registration for the XGBoost convertor:

 ```Python
 from xgboost import XGBClassifier